itpastorn/programmering-1-med-js/javascript-quirks.markdown

 To what extent should you use libraries?
 It depends on what you are teaching?
 In the Swedish gymnasium I'd recommend this:

- * Programming 1 and 2: Use some libraries to help students overcome browser inconsistencies and facilitate faster "set up and tear down".
+ * **Programming 1 and 2:** Use some libraries to help students overcome browser inconsistencies and facilitate faster "set up and tear down".
 Another use is to provide some help with really complicated stuff like powerful animations for SVG and Canvas and collission detection.
 But mostly the course should be "pure" JS.
- * Webbutveckling 1: The focus for this course is HTML and CSS.
+ * **Webbutveckling 1:** The focus for this course is HTML and CSS.
 Using JQuery or a similar library is actually encouraged, but not in a way that violates best practice.
- * Webbutveckling 2: While this is not a pure course in programming and the use of libraries is taken for granted the student must know the basics of JavaScript and the DOM.
+ * **Webbutveckling 2:** While this is not a pure course in programming and the use of libraries is taken for granted the student must know the basics of JavaScript and the DOM.
 Please also note that now that browsers have stuff like `document.querySelectorAll`, `element.classList.toggle()` and almost universal support for DOM 2 events (available in IE9+), CSS *transformation*, *transitions* and *animations* lots of stuff that previously required libraries are within the reach of normal developers using raw functions.
- * While there is some freedom for specialization, this course really is designed for digging deep in to the DOM, especially new functionality like geolocation, session and local storage, audio and video api:s, etc.
+ * **Webbutveckling 3:** While there is some freedom for specialization, this course really is designed for digging deep in to the DOM, especially new functionality like geolocation, session and local storage, audio and video api:s, etc.
    However, if the student chooses to make a WebGL app it is almost suicidal not to use libraries...
 (Matrix math!)